- Home

 FAQs on bathing your baby

-You can wash your newborn’s hair in their first bath – and you might want to, as it can get a bit mucky during delivery!
+You can wash your newborn’s hair during their first bath – and you might want to, as it can get a little messy during delivery.
 You don’t need to use shampoo until they’re a bit older, though.
-Just clean warm water and a cloth will do the trick.
+Just clean, warm water and a cloth will do the trick.

 You don’t have to top and tail your baby every day.
-Pay attention to the bits that get really dirty – the nappy area, and the creases in their neck, arms and legs where the skin can get irritated.
+Pay attention to the bits that get messy such as the nappy area, and the creases in their neck, arms and legs where the skin can get irritated.
 You can clean this with cotton wool and warm water, or with newborn-friendly wipes.

 Give your baby enough time to digest their milk before you put them in the bath – about half an hour.
 But don’t wait too long – a hungry baby will not enjoy bath time!